Skip to main content

 What are the Kameleoon domains that I need to whitelist?

-If your website restricts the loading of resources (scripts, images, media, CSS) via the standard Content-Security-Policy HTTP header, you'll need to update your site's Content Security Policies (CSP) to allow Kameleoon ressources to load.
+If your website restricts the loading of resources (scripts, images, media, CSS) via the standard Content-Security-Policy (CSP) HTTP header, you'll need to update your site's CSP to allow Kameleoon resources to load.

 Easy setup (with wildcards)